Frozen Shoulder (Adhesive Capsulitis)

 If you want to learn more about frozen shoulders, go to https://www.joionline.net/trending/content/frozen-shoulder.

 Whether you are suffering from shoulder issues, joint pain, or injuries resulting from any type of activity.
 Conservative physical therapy can really help with a frozen shoulder.

 To schedule an appointment with a shoulder orthopaedic doctor, please call JOI-2000, schedule online, or click below.

 Where is Telemedicine Frequently Used?

-All JOI Physicians, Physical Therapists, and Occupational Therapists now offer Telemedicine services for virtual visits from the convenience of your home.
+All JOI Physicians, Physical Therapists, and Occupational Therapists now offer Telemedicine services.
+These are virtual visits from the convenience of your home.
 Furthermore, if you feel that it is best to stay in your own home during this time, we can still provide orthopaedic Telehealth services for you.
 Through the download of the free Zoom app on your phone, tablet, or laptop.
 Also, our physicians and Telehealth for Physical Therapy can evaluate you and provide the care you need.